-But plain topological K-theory - as the name suggests - is insensitive to the complex-analytic structure that is so crucial in motivating Hypothesis D above.
-This striking disconnect between the two proposals for D-brane charge quantization seems to have received little systematic attention, though it clearly suggests to consider some form of K-theory of holomorphic vector bundles (a point made in [Sh99], see also [Sche01, §5.3.3]).
+But plain topological K-theory - as the name suggests - is insensitive (as highlighted already in [As01, p.
+2]) to the complex-analytic structure that is so crucial in motivating Hypothesis D above, and a (differential-)geometric refinement of K-theory is clearly needed.
+This striking disconnect between the two proposals for D-brane charge quantization seems to have received little systematic attention, though it clearly suggests to consider some form of K-theory of holomorphic vector bundles (a point made in [Sh99], see also [Sche01, 5.3.3]).